Interactions-Nexus/Nexus-Wiki/tritium++/market.md

 ## list <a href="#list" id="list"></a>

-Create a new object register specified by given noun.
+This will list all market orders specified by the noun for the profile.

 ```
 market/list/noun